-Call For Papers: Special Issue on Architected Materials Design
+Call For Papers: Special Issue on Identity and Representation in Engineering Design

 Architected metamaterials (AMMs) utilize engineered architectures at various scales (e.g.,